prebid/Prebid.js/dev-docs/getting-started.md

 ### Quick Start

-The easiest way to get started with Prebid.js is using the following JSFiddle example.
+The easiest way to get started with Prebid.js is to use the following JSFiddle example.
 Go to the "Result" tab to see the keyword targeting for this header auction.

 {% include dev-docs/build-from-source-warning.md %}